Skip to content

 user_login str

-The owner of the key linked to the request.
+The owner of the apikey or oauth2 cookie linked to the request.

 required